École d'architecture

 experimentation

-The horizon represents not only the line that separates the earth from the sky, but also a vision of the future.
-Between tangible elements and intangible ideas, this duality inspires the theme proposed for 2025.
+The horizon represents not only the line that separates the earth and the sky, but also a vision towards the future.
+Between the concretisation of tangible elements and the evocation of intangible ideas, this duality inspires the 2025 theme.

 Description des workshops de la Winter School 2025